dhirpalshah/xG/README.md

 # To do

+## Danny
+- Try to run other code to see if it works (Danny)
+- Add data files to github

 ## Figure out our output
 - Find good resources to learn from
-- Try to run other code to see if it works (Danny)

 ## Figure out code flow
 - Preprocess (Danny)